ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d3 - a - React - Integrating React App with backend.md

 - try to make it as light & fast as possible

 @todo:
-- create quick exercise (ex. bug hunt with functionality for "Project details page")
+- create quick exercise (e.g. bug hunt with functionality for "Project details page")

 repo: